phetsims/equality-explorer/doc/implementation-notes.md

 This section provides an overview of the most important model elements, and some miscellaneous topics related to the model.

-Two strategies: like terms occupy separate cells, like terms are combined in one cell

 Fractions vs integers

 All fractions must be reduced.